cloudfoundry/docs-deploying-cf/vsphere/deploying_bosh_with_micro_bosh.md

 $ bosh upload stemcell bosh-stemcell-XXXX-vsphere-esxi-ubuntu.tgz
 </pre>

-You can see the uploaded stemcells (on your MicroBOSH) by using `bosh stemcells`:
+You can see the uploaded stemcells on your MicroBOSH by using the `bosh stemcells` command:

 <pre class="terminal">
 $ bosh stemcells